Justin-Luo/3D-Snake/README.md

 # 3D-Snake

 To play the game, open the index html file with Google Chrome.
-You must run the following command in your terminal to allow Google Chrome to open the texture files.
+You must run the following command in your terminal to open Google Chrome to allow Chrome to open the texture files.
+Make sure you have fully exited from existing Google Chrome browsers.
 + `open /Applications/Google\ Chrome.app --args --allow-file-access-from-files`

 ## Controls